Andreypervakov/HW_Base_Java/Lesson_3/README.md

----it is not ended work it just a thoghts
+--- it is not ended work it just a thoghts